 - Take an online course on enhancing SQ

 An in-depth online course in spiritual intelligence focuses on not just SQ, but the combination of all three dimensions of intelligence: IQ, EQ and SQ.
-Spiritual intelligence is correlated with whole brain activation, which is why the spiritual intelligence course from sqi.co introduces the term “3Q“.
+Spiritual intelligence is correlated with whole brain activation, which is why the spiritual intelligence courses from 3Q Institute introduce the term “3Q“.
 IQ and EQ in association with SQ is 3Q, and 3Q trains the whole brain.
+The previously mentioned psychologist and corporate trainer Richard Griffiths is the founder of the 3Q Institute.

 Once you stimulate a higher dimension of intelligence, you access the capabilities and qualities of your higher self.
-The 3Q Essentials online training helps you shift from ego to soul, thereby activating your spiritual intelligence.
+The 3Q Institute online trainings help you shift from ego to soul, thereby activating your spiritual intelligence.
 The resulting release of your intuition and creativity brings about a much deeper sense of purpose and meaning, transforming your personality, and life, in positive ways.